ArdenJ/calendar/README.md

 ## Getting Started

-The setup is currently a little fiddley.
+The setup is currently a little fiddly.
 After cloning the repo, open the project and run 'npm i' in the root directory.
 Then cd into the client and run npm i again.
 THEN:

 First terminal: